 When we have become the real victims of persecution, and it probably will happen, we will be following in the long trail of footsteps of the followers of Jesus who first tasted the dust of an outcast existence.
 Longing, then, for a city with foundations, whose architect and builder is God, may become our rightful posture.

-I would suggest we remember, as the Hebrews were urged to remember, except that we don’t have such a memory:
+I would suggest we remember, as the Hebrews were urged to remember:

 “Remember those earlier days after you had received the light, when you endured in a great conflict full of suffering.
 Sometimes you were publicly exposed to insult and persecution; at other times you stood side by side with those who were so treated.
 You suffered along with those in prison and joyfully accepted the confiscation of your property, because you knew that you yourselves had better and lasting possessions.”
 (Hebrews 10:32-34